How exactly do you say I want in Italian? Are there more ways to say it?

 Voglio un cagnolino.

-I want a small dog.
+I want a little dog.

 The many functions of I want in Italian

-Voglio can introduce different things.
+Voglio can introduce several things.

-It can introduce a wish:
+It can express a wish:

 Voglio un nuovo computer!